choojun/choojun.github.io/wsl_hive.md

 ~~~
 > In the setup of Derby 10.14.2.0 with Hive 2.3.9, you need to stop-start the Derby after this step
 >
-> In setup of Hive 3.3.1, you may have corrupted characters in file ~/hive/conf/hive-site.xml, which is inherited from its template (duplicated in Section M1), particularlly under the description of 'hive.txn.xlock.iow'.
+> Note that in the setup of Hive 3.3.1, you may have corrupted characters in file ~/hive/conf/hive-site.xml, which is inherited from its template (duplicated in Section M1), particularlly under the description of 'hive.txn.xlock.iow'.
 Just delete it if there is an error, and re-run above command

 ## M3.
 Running HiveServer2 and Beeline [![home](https://github.com/choojun/choojun.github.io/assets/6356054/947da4b4-f259-4b82-8961-07ca48b2811a)](wsl)